Privacy, security and safety tips

 - Don’t continue talking to people who have never introduced you to friends, professional associates, family members or able to offer some sort of reference from reputed people.

-- Using your own good judgment is your best approach because ultimately you are responsible for your personal experience.
+- Using your own judgment is your best approach because ultimately you are responsible for your personal experience.
 Trust your instincts and then move forward at a pace you feel comfortable.